EpicLukeDev/EpicLukeDev/README.md

-I am a software and game developer, I use and support free and open source software... primarily ;) I also compose music and let's just say my aart skills are a little... questionable.
+I am a software and game developer, I use and support free and open source software... primarily ;) I also compose music and let's just say my art skills are a little... questionable.

 > I use and highly recommend Godot Engine, Visual Studio Code, Blender, DaVinci Resolve,